 Getting there: Head south on Airport way to Williamson Lake (approximately a seven-minute drive from downtown Revelstoke).
 The trailhead is located in the parking lot.

 Time: Approximately 40 minutes round trip.

 A hike along this trail will lead you to the Nels Nelsen Ski Jump in Mount Revelstoke National Park.
 Be sure to check out the Nels’ Knickers sculpture created by Revelstoke artist Rob Buchanan in honour of Canada’s 150th anniversary.
 From there you can explore more hiking trails located in the park.
-Entry to all national parks is free this year, you just need to stop by the Revelstoke Visitor Info Centre and pick up your parks pass first.
+You must have a Parks Pass to access Mount Revelstoke, pick one up at the gate upon entry.

 Getting there: The trail begins at the Revelstoke Railway Museum located on Victoria Road.

 *Please note, due to significant boardwalk damage during the winter of 2021/2022, the boardwalk will be closed for 2023.
 We recommend doing the Soren Sorenson 2k loop or Bear Creek Falls in Glacier National Park as substitutes.
 See #6 for details.

 No list of easy hikes in Revelstoke could be complete without including the Giant Cedars Boardwalk.
 Located in Mount Revelstoke National Park, this short but worthwhile hike takes you along a wooden boardwalk, through old-growth forest and cedar trees.